Shadowfiend/sbt-resource-management/README.md

       <lift:script-bundle name="loading" />
     </tail>

-Notably, the bundles snippet above will include the expanded, unbundled files in development mode, and only try to include the bundled files in production mode.
-When the bundled files are included, the version files from the above bundling step are used to append the proper cache-buster querystring to the script and link tags.
+Notably, the bundle snippets above will include the expanded, unbundled files in development mode, and only try to include the bundled files in production mode.
+When the bundled files are included, the version files from the above bundling step are used to append the proper version to the script and link tags, either as a querystring parameter or as part of the filename, depending on the checksum-in-filename setting.
 When the non-bundled files are included, Lift's internal attachResourceId is used to attach the cache-busting querystring. attacheResourceId by default attaches a different unique id every time the server is run, but uses the same one within the same server run.
 You can change that by replacing LiftRules.attachResourceId.

 # License